5 Best Wading Staff – Which To Choose & Why You Need One

 One of the only downsides of the staff is that it doesn’t have an adjustable height!

 If American-made is your priority, then Folstaf is the company to choose.
-Folstaf has been hand-making wading staffs in New York for more than 50 years!
+Folstaf has been hand-making wading staffs in New York for over 50 years!

-They make an extremely high-quality wading staff and have a variety of different options of lengths and styles.
-It’s not easy to find a company specifically dedicated to wading staffs, but Folstaf has committed to its vision and continues to produce superior high-quality products.
+They make an extremely high-quality wading staff and have various options of lengths and styles.
+Finding a company specifically dedicated to manufacturing wading staff is difficult, but Folstaf has committed to its vision and continues to produce superior, high-quality products.

 You can choose three different lengths with this staff.
 The lengths range from 41 inches to 59 inches.
-The staff can fold up and unfold with one hand in an extremely efficient way!
-One of the best features of this staff is that it has a cork handle so if it does come unattached from its strap, you won’t lose it!
-When folded, it’ll fold down to around 10 inches.
+The staff can fold up and unfold with one hand extremely efficiently!

-Yes, this staff is at the high-end range but is a superb quality staff with a great warranty and a very reliable product.
+Yes, this staff is in the high-end range but it is a superb quality option with a great warranty and a very reliable product.

 Hammers Collapsible Wading Staff

-When you’re fishing and not using the staff, there’s a carabineer with a nylon rope that you can hook onto your wading belt, so it doesn’t float downriver.
+When you’re fishing and not using the staff, there’s a carabineer with a nylon rope to hook onto your wading belt so it doesn’t float downriver.
 When you’re ready to use it again, grab the rope and bring the staff back to you!
 Keep in mind, the leash attached to this wading staff is fairly long!
-Some anglers prefer to cut the line and retie it, so it doesn’t float completely downstream and get tangled.
+Some anglers prefer to cut the line and retie it so it doesn’t float completely downstream and get tangled.

 When it’s fully extended, the staff is just over 52 inches long!
-For less than half the price of the Orvis Sure Step staff, you’re getting a wonderful product that’s going to last you a long time.
+For less than half the price of the Orvis Sure Step staff, you’re getting a wonderful product that will last you a long time.

 Wading Staff – Frequently Asked Questions